Sport in South Korea: Volleyball

 Volleyball is very popular in South Korea with the V-League being a professional league with men's and women's teams.

 Fencing

 In recent years, South Korea has performed well in fencing, winning many medals from recent Olympic Games and World Championships.
+Gu Bon-gil, Oh Eun-seok and Do Gyeong-dong are Sabre fencer who graduated Osung Middle School or Osung High School in Daegu, Gyeongbuk and taught by Lee Seung-yong.